-With the new embedded CAPS clinician location move to 418 JMHH, there are some chairs right outside of the space where students can sit and wait to be seen or to respect students’ time and busy schedules, CAPS also urges students to email the provider to make a plan for a time to drop in for a brief consultation and/or call CAPS to make an appointment.
+The embedded CAPS clinician location is 418 JMHH, there are some chairs right outside of the space where students can sit and wait to be seen or to respect students’ time and busy schedules, CAPS also urges students to email the provider to make a plan for a time to drop in for a brief consultation and/or call CAPS to make an appointment.

 What happens after my meeting or appointment?